suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Processing Steps {#manifest-element-processing-steps}

-A representation of the Processing Steps required to decode a payload.
+A representation of the Processing Steps required to decode a payload, in particular those that are compressed, packed, or encrypted.
 The representation MUST describe which algorithm(s) is used and any additional parameters required by the algorithm(s).
 The representation MAY group Processing Steps together in predefined combinations.

 A Processing Step MAY indicate the expected digest of the payload after the processing is complete.

 Processing steps are RECOMMENDED to implement.

-Enables feature: Encrypted, compressed, packed formats

 Implements: [REQ.USE.IMG.NESTED](#req-use-img-nested)